codehsbooks/apjava/Data-Structures/2d-arrays.md

 # 2D Arrays (Matrices or Grids)
-Let's say we are contracted by a video game company to build Tic-Tac-Toe game.
-We need to figure out a method of storing each player's turn.
+Imagine a video game company contacts you to build Tic-Tac-Toe game.
+As part of the game development process, you'd need to figure out a method of storing each player's turn.
 How would we achieve this?
-Luckily, Java allows us to utilize 2-Dimensional Arrays, otherwise known as Matrices or Grids.
-A 2D Array can best be described as an "array of arrays."
+Java has a two-dimensional array data structure that we can use.
+2D Arrays, also known as Matrices or Grids, can are essentially an "array of arrays."

 ### Creating 2D Arrays
 To create a 2D Array, we would use: ``type[][] name = new type[rows][columns];``